QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

    write it.
 3. CharlesSchwab and Public.com: delete their service class and their fill/close diff.
 What stays is real and
-   named: the read and its sweep window, the model-to-state mapping, Schwab's stream-unavailable switch and its without-stream replace reporting.
+   named: the read and its sweep window, the model-to-state mapping, Schwab's stream-unavailable switch and its by-symbol leg id assignment.
 Two behavior changes are intentional: a Public poll that shows a new fill and the cancel together now emits both — today's code drops the cancel (`PublicBrokerage.Brokerage.cs:629-638`) — and polled fills are priced at the broker's reported price of the sweep, so Public's change-of-average recovery and Schwab's per-execution prices become per-sweep prices while